Nifty outlook and top trading ideas by Prabhudas Lilladher

 NIFTY VIEW

-The stock has witnessed a huge erosion from the high made at 378 levels and has currently shown signs of bottoming out at around 195 - 198 levels and indicating a bounce back to make the chart look very attractive.
-The RSI also has turned its trend from the highly oversold zone and has signaled a buy to make the bias positive and has got potential to rise further in the coming days.
-With good volume participation witnessed, we recommend a buy in this stock for an upside target of 248 keeping a stop loss of 203.
+The stock has given a good rally recently and moved past the 200 DMA and 34 WMA moving average to maintain a positive bias and has further potential to rise further in the coming days.
+The indicators are all favorable for further upward movement and with the RSI on the rise and with good consistent volume participation witnessed, we recommend a buy in this stock for an upside target of 320 keeping a stop loss of 235.

-The stock has given a good correction from the peak of 784 and has bottomed out at around 506 - 508 levels and has indicated a revival to signify strength and potential to rise further in the coming days.
-The RSI has hit the oversold zone and has shown a trend reversal with a steep rise to signal a buy to improve the bias.
-With the chart looking very attractive and with good rising volume participation witnessed, we recommend a buy in this stock for an upside target of 585 keeping a stop loss of 490.
+The stock has given a consolidation phase at around 155 levels for quite some time forming a good strong base and has made a decent revival to reach 168 levels where it consolidated again and currently has given a positive bullish candle pattern to signify further strength and has got potential to rise further in the coming days to scale till 185 – 190 levels.
+The volume participation has been decent and we recommend a buy in this stock for an upside target of 190 keeping a stop loss of 162.

 Disclaimer: The analyst may have positions in any or all the stocks mentioned above.